top of page

 Khoja Aab gosht

-I grew up enjoying this dish prepared by my grandmother, and then my mother.
+I grew up enjoying this dish prepared by my grandmother and then my mother.
 It was a dish cooked on special occasions, and you will see why below, and one the family always looked forward to.
-The lovely creamy curry with chunks of meat, potatoes, shallots and fresh tomatoes was greedily sopped up with naan or sheermal until we were stuffed.
+The lovely, creamy curry, with chunks of meat, potatoes, shallots, and fresh tomatoes, was greedily sopped up with naan or sheermal until we were stuffed.

-The Khoja community is a sect of Shiite Muslims of the Nizari Isma'illi people originating in Gujarat, India.
-They converted to Islam from the Hindu Baniya community under the tutelage of Islamic pirs, or priests from Persia.
-The term Khoja term is derived from the word "Khwaja" which is an honorific title.
-Today the khojas are spread in many parts of India, including Maharashtra, Gujarat and Rajasthan, but also internationally in East Africa, North America, Europe and Pakistan.
-This dish is packed with subtle flavours. the meat is fall off the bone tender and infused with green chilli and cilantro.
+This dish is packed with subtle flavours.
+The meat is fall-off-the-bone tender and infused with green chilli and cilantro.
 The curry is loaded with soft potatoes and shallots, and bright cherry tomatoes.
-This curry is no longer cooked in milk, but coconut milk is substituted, that along with the purèed lentils gives the sauce a silky creaminess.
-The spices are a combination of delicate Mughal spices, cinnamon, cloves, cardamom, and more that are accentuated with cilantro and green chillies.
-This is a dish to gorge on, to fall in love with and one to be enjoyed often.
-For more recipes from Zafar, click here.
+This curry is no longer cooked in milk; coconut milk is substituted, which, along with the puréed lentils, gives the sauce a silky creaminess.
+The spices are a combination of delicate Mughal spices, cinnamon, cloves, cardamom, and more, that are accentu For more recipes from Zafar, click here.

 Ingredients: